core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 Otherwise, the proxy performs the steps defined in {{ssec-resp-proc-proxy}}, with the following differences.

-* In any of the two following cases, the proxy skips step 1, hence the proxy MUST NOT remove, alter, or replace the Reply-From Option.
+* In any of the two following cases, the proxy skips Step 1, hence the proxy MUST NOT remove, alter, or replace the Reply-From Option.

    * The chain is composed of forward-proxies.

    * The chain is composed of reverse-proxies, and the last reverse-proxy (in fact, the whole chain) stands in only for the whole group of servers, but not for the individual servers in the group (see {{sec-reverse-proxies-proxy-side}}).

-   This ensures that, when receiving a response to a group request and consuming the Reply-From Option, the origin client can retrieve addressing information that is directly associated with the origin server that originated the response.
+   This ensures that, when receiving a response to a group request and consuming the Reply-From Option, the origin client can retrieve addressing information that is directly associated with the origin server that generated the response.

-* At step 1, the following applies in case the chain is composed of reverse-proxies, and the last reverse-proxy (in fact, the whole chain) stands in both for the whole group of servers and for the individual origin servers in the group (see {{sec-reverse-proxies-proxy-side}}).
+* At Step 1, the following applies in case the chain is composed of reverse-proxies, and the last reverse-proxy (in fact, the whole chain) stands in both for the whole group of servers and for the individual origin servers in the group (see {{sec-reverse-proxies-proxy-side}}).

    In the Reply-From Option, the proxy MUST replace the old value TARGET_OLD.
 The new value TARGET_NEW specifies addressing information directly associated with the proxy.
-The new value is such that, when receiving a unicast request that has been sent according to what is specified in TARGET_NEW, the proxy forwards the request according to what was specified in TARGET_OLD, i.e., to the next hop towards the origin server that originated the response.
+The new value is such that, when receiving a unicast request that has been sent according to what is specified in TARGET_NEW, the proxy forwards the request according to what was specified in TARGET_OLD, i.e., to the next hop towards the origin server that generated the response.

-   This ensures that, when receiving a response to a group request and consuming the Reply-From Option, the origin client can retrieve addressing information that is directly associated with the first reverse-proxy in the chain, i.e., with the next hop towards the origin server that originated the response.
+   This ensures that, when receiving a response to a group request and consuming the Reply-From Option, the origin client can retrieve addressing information that is directly associated with the first reverse-proxy in the chain, i.e., with the next hop towards the origin server that generated the response.

-* At step 2, "client" refers to the origin client for the first proxy in the chain; or to the previous hop proxy closer to the origin client, otherwise.
+* At Step 2, "client" refers to the origin client when the proxy is the first one in the chain, or to the previous hop proxy closer to the origin client otherwise.

 As to the possible reception of multiple responses to the same group request from the same (next hop proxy towards the) origin server, the same as defined in {{ssec-resp-proc-proxy-steps}} applies.
 That is, as long as the proxy forwards responses to a group request back to the (previous hop proxy closer to the) origin client, the proxy MUST follow the steps above and forward also such multiple responses "as they come".

-Upon timeout expiration, i.e., T seconds after having forwarded the group request to the next hop towards the origin servers, the proxy frees up its local Token value associated with that request.
+Upon timeout expiration, i.e., T' seconds after having forwarded the group request to the next hop towards the origin servers, the proxy frees up its local Token value associated with that request.
 Thus, following late responses to the same group request will be discarded and not forwarded back to the (previous hop proxy closer to the) origin client.

 ### Supporting Observe # {#sec-proxy-chain-response-processing-observe}